mapawel/teacode-list-challenge/README.md

 - for more efficiency server changes suggested to fetch 100-200 records each time - then invinite scroll with useSWR possible!

 ### To develop:
-- input VALIDATION!
 - efficiency (MUI to remove)
 - PROP TYPES to add!
-- design (input color and some rest elements)

 #### Time spent: aprox 4h + documentation